RoboticDeven/Prog5121-ST10466183/README.md

 **QuickChat** is a Java Swing-based desktop application that allows users to:
 - Register an account with validation for username, password, and phone number.
 - Log in using their registered credentials.
-- Send, store, or disregard chat messages.
+- Send, store, or disregard chat messages with message length and recipient validation.
-- Save messages to a JSON file and review sent messages.
+- Save messages to a JSON file, review sent messages, search by ID or recipient, and delete messages by hash.
+- Display the longest message, view senders and recipients, and generate a full sent messages report.
+- Support dynamic message storage with automatic array expansion and unique message IDs and hashes.

-It includes robust input validation, object-oriented design, and comprehensive **JUnit 5** test coverage for both **Login** and **Message** functionalities.
+- It includes robust input validation, object-oriented design, and comprehensive **JUnit 5** test coverage for both **Login** and **Message** functionalities.

 ---